adi6409/EagleCoin/doc/RUNNING-WIN.md

 3. type run.bat
 4. to access the wallet, open a browser(preferably google chrome) and go to localhost:7876/index.html
 #method 2#
-1. open the eaglecoin folder using file explorer
+I. open the eaglecoin folder using file explorer
-2. click run.bat
+II. click run.bat
-3. to access the wallet, open a browser(preferably google chrome) and go to localhost:7876/index.html
+III. to access the wallet, open a browser(preferably google chrome) and go to localhost:7876/index.html